Skip to content

 Field Type Description

-source string Aggregation granularity of the data, divided into per minute (source="service_list_1m"), per hour (source="service_list_1h"), and per day (source="service_list_1d")
+source string Aggregation granularity of the data, divided into every minute (source="service_list_1m"), every hour (source="service_list_1h") and every day (source="service_list_1d").

 r_env string Deployment environment of the service